savelyevdm/android-arch-components-sample/README.md

 ## Features

-This sample is a simple "bank account" application.
+This sample is a simple `bank account` application.
 When app starts user can observe his account state with 2 deposits.
-Clicking 'exchange' button user can pass to the second screen and make transitions between his deposits.
+Clicking `exchange` button user can pass to the second screen and make transitions between his deposits.

 Application contains no rotation handling logic at all.
 Only subscriptions to data & that is all to magic happen.

-Architecture type: 'MVVM'
+Architecture type: `MVVM`

 ## Libraries
 * [Android Support Library][support-lib]